 - Learn how to properly engage the core versus straining it during daily activities and exercise

 - Modify your diet to decrease constipation

 - Adopt proper evacuation techniques during bowel movements to avoid straining.

 So what are your other options?

-Besides seeing a women’s health physical therapist, pessaries are a good option.
+Besides seeing a physical therapist, pessaries are a good option.
 Pessaries (PES-uh-res) are removable medical devices that can be inserted into the vagina to support the descending organs.
 The most commonly used pessary is the ring with support, which treats grades I and II uterine and bladder prolapses.

-There is also an underwear/ external splint that can be worn to support the hanging organs, called the Fembrace.
+There is also an underwear/ external splint that can be worn to support the hanging organs, called Fembrace.

 A physical therapist can use biofeedback to help you understand how to properly work your pelvic floor muscles.
 This involves using pain-free electrodes to monitor your pelvic floor muscle activity.
 The electrodes are connected to a computer that reads the muscle activity.
-Many women don’t know how to correctly strengthen their pelvic floor muscles.
-Seeing the muscle activity on a computer screen is often helpful.
+Many people don’t know how to correctly strengthen their pelvic floor muscles.
+Seeing muscle activity on a computer screen is often helpful.

-A physical therapist can also teach you how minimize strain in the area by showing you how to effectively use your core as a ‘splint’ when exercising or exerting effort.
-By teaching a patient how to self support your proloapsed organs, you may be able to stop incontinence, decrease vaginal/pelvic/lower back pain, and most importantly decrease the chances of it becoming worse.
+A physical therapist can also teach you how to minimize strain in the area by showing you how to effectively use your core as a ‘splint’ when exercising or exerting effort.
+By teaching a patient how to self support your prolapsed organs, you may be able to stop incontinence, decrease vaginal/pelvic/lower back pain, and most importantly decrease the chances of it becoming worse.